franko/lhelper/README.md

 - Ninja
 - Meson Build System, optional, it is required by some recipes

-In practice Little Library Helper on Windows works well with Mingw and with Msys2.
-This latter is not strictly required, only MinGW is required.
+In practice Little Library Helper on Windows works well with Mingw and with Msys2 but this latter is not strictly required.

 On Linux just make sure that the packages that provides the command above are installed.